iranzo/iranzo.github.io/content/2019-06-09-lego-mini-cooper-moc.en.md

 Hope you like it!

-Follow my channel on Telegram on Lego deals at <https://t.me/brickchollo>
+Find Lego deals at Telegram at <https://t.me/brickchollo>